microsoft/BotFramework-WebChat/samples/18.customization-open-url/README.md

 # Sample - Customize open URL behavior

-Web Chat client that will show a confirmation dialog when opening an URL.
+Web Chat client that will show a confirmation dialog when opening a URL.

 # Test out the hosted sample